simsoll/frontend-first-assignment/handover.md

 or you may try out libraries that supports this functionality.

 # General considerations
-As the construction workers will be using the website while working in the field the website should accommodate their needs in a fast, simple and intuitive way, so they the can get back to work as quickly as possible.
+As the construction workers will be using the website while working in the field and mainly when missing some spare parts, the website should accommodate their needs in a fast, simple and intuitive way, so they the can get back to the work that really matters as quickly as possible.
 Their three main goals of using the website will be to easily find the needed products, place orders and to quickly get an overview of already placed orders, which haven't yet been approved.

 For the administration people in the office it should be easy to get an overview of yet to be approved orders, approve or reject these orders and to see the order history for accounting purposes.